Privacy Policy

 5.3.)
 Google Ads and Google Conversion Tracking

-6. Plugins and tools
+6. Plugins and Tools

 6.1.)
 YouTube with enhanced data protection

+This website embeds videos from YouTube.
+We use YouTube in enhanced data protection mode.
+According to YouTube, this mode means that YouTube does not store any information about visitors to this website before they watch the video.
+However, a connection to the Google DoubleClick network is established when you start a video.
 YouTube is used in the interest of an appealing presentation of our online offerings.
 This represents a legitimate interest within the meaning of Art.
 6 (1) (f) GDPR.
-If a corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
-6 (1) (a) GDPR; the consent can be revoked at any time.
+If consent has been requested, the processing is carried out exclusively on the basis of Art.
+6 (1) (a) GDPR.

 6.2.)
 Google Web Fonts

-For this purpose, the browser you use must connect to Google’s servers.
-This tells Google that this website was accessed via your IP address.
+This site uses so-called web fonts provided by Google for the uniform display of fonts.
+For this purpose, your browser must connect to Google’s servers, which tells Google that this website was accessed via your IP address.
 The use of Google WebFonts is based on Art.
-6 (1) (f) GDPR.
-The website operator has a legitimate interest in the uniform presentation of the typeface on its website.
-If a corresponding consent has been requested (e.g. consent to the storage of cookies), the processing is carried out exclusively on the basis of Art.
-6 (1) (a) GDPR; the consent can be revoked at any time.
+6 (1) (f) GDPR (legitimate interest in the uniform presentation of the typeface).
+If consent has been requested, the processing is carried out exclusively on the basis of Art.
+6 (1) (a) GDPR.

 6.3.)
 Google Maps

-Google Maps is used in the interest of an attractive presentation of our online offers and to make the locations we specify on the website easy to find.
+This site uses the Google Maps map service via an API.
+To use the functions of Google Maps, it is necessary to save your IP address.
+This information is usually transferred to a Google server in the USA and stored there.
+Google Maps is used in the interest of an attractive presentation of our online offers.
 This represents a legitimate interest within the meaning of Art.
 6 (1) (f) GDPR.
-If a corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
-6 (1) (a) GDPR; the consent can be revoked at any time.
+If consent has been requested, the processing is carried out exclusively on the basis of Art.
+6 (1) (a) GDPR.

 7. Online Marketing and Affiliate Programs